netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-9/README.md

 Bonus 9.1
 ---------

 We want to expand the `createNewListItem` action so that we update the states according to the Firebase request progress.
 This is what we have.

 ```
   createNewListItem({ commit }, feedItem) {
     commit(CREATE_NEW_LIST_ITEM_START);

-    return fetch(process.env.FIREBASE_URL, {
+    return fetch(process.env.VUE_APP_FIREBASE_URL, {
       method: 'POST',
       body: JSON.stringify(feedItem),
     });